 In many fields, speed and accuracy are vital.
 For instance, in document management and conversion processes, a PMP certified project manager will be able to oversee a document digitization project in such a way that will ensure it is completed without errors or losses, all while achieving the finished result on time.

-It has actually been shown that companies who employ a significant proportion of PMP certified project managers tend to complete projects with a higher rate of success, without going over time or budget.
-When you entrust your project to a company, vendor, or contractor with PMP certified individuals, you can expect the following benefits:
+It’s been shown that companies who employ a significant proportion of PMP certified project managers tend to complete projects with a higher rate of success, without going over time or budget.
+When you entrust your project to a company with PMP certified individuals, you can expect the following benefits:

 - Consistent costs: Certified project managers are more likely to keep to an established budget and complete a project with no unanticipated expenses.

 - Timely delivery: PMPs can keep to a set schedule and complete a project on time by adhering to strict standards.